 - Adventure through the breathtaking Torres del Paine National Park on a three-day camping trip, with all your meals taken care of

 - Visit the world's southernmost city and spot wildlife on a boat cruise across the legendary Beagle Channel

 Bienvenidos!
 Welcome to Argentina!

-Please arrive make sure you arrive on day 1 by 3.00pm, in time for the first group meeting.
+Please make sure you arrive on day one by 3 pm, in time for the first group meeting.
 Please have lunch prior to the meeting as we'll head out on our first activity straight afterwards.
 Your leader will leave a note at reception telling you where this important meeting will take place.
 Please ask a member of reception for this information.
 If you are intending to hire a sleeping bag for our nights in the Torres del Paine National Park please let your leader know at this meeting.

 In the afternoon your tour leader will take you for an approximately 2 hour orientation walk around some of Buenos Aires' main attractions.
 In the evening you have the option of going out for a group dinner.